w3ctag/tag.w3.org/workmode/index.md

 Keep in mind that (like many other people), we’re pretty busy during TPAC, so please request such a meeting as early as you can by contacting the TAG chairs.

 ### 4. The www-tag Mailing List

 Issues that aren’t related to a specification can be discussed on the [www-tag mailing list](https://lists.w3.org/Archives/Public/www-tag/).
-Note that this is also used as a general discussion list for Web architecture, and so if you need a response from the TAG, it’s best to get something into the [design-reviews issue tracker](https://github.com/w3ctag/design-reviews).
+Although the TAG is not actively using this mailing list, we do comntinue to monitor it.
+If you need a response from the TAG, it’s best to get something into the [design-reviews issue tracker](https://github.com/w3ctag/design-reviews) or raise an issue via github on one of our other documents.